Forget comic book heroes – you can find the coolest, most mythical names for boys and girls on our list of Greek mythology baby names.

 Now for the boys!

-Here are some mighty and awe-inspiring Greek god names for your little wonder.
+Here are some mighty and awe-inspiring Greek god names for males, perfect for your little wonder.

 - Aeolus: God of winds.